Terms & Conditions

 Clause 11: Performance undertakings

-(2) The servers located in the Provider’s data centers are connected to the internet via a complex network infrastructure.
+(2) The servers and storage infrastructure located in the Provider’s data centers are connected to the internet via a complex network infrastructure.
 The data traffic is channeled through various active and passive network components (e.g. routers, switches), each of which permit only a fixed maximum data-throughput rate.
-This means that data-traffic capacities for individual servers may be limited at certain points and may not conform to the notional maximum bandwidth at the switch port.
-Unless expressly agreed otherwise, the Provider cannot guarantee the level/volume of the bandwidth that will actually be available for an individual server, but will instead make bandwidth available in accordance with the technical performance capacity of the data center while making due allowance for the performance obligations owed to other customers.
+This means that data-traffic capacities for individual servers or parts of the storage infrastructure may be limited at certain points and may not conform to the notional maximum bandwidth at the switch port.
+Unless expressly agreed otherwise, the Provider cannot guarantee the level/volume of the bandwidth that will actually be available for an individual server or parts of the storage infrastructure, but will instead make bandwidth available in accordance with the technical performance capacity of the data center while making due allowance for the performance obligations owed to other customers.

-(3) Customers are able to use the Provider’s servers / VPS for a large and non-determinable number of different applications while deploying various software programs for this purpose at their free discretion.
+(3) Customers are able to use the Provider’s products and services for a large and non-determinable number of different applications while deploying various software programs for this purpose at their free discretion.
 This gives rise to many millions of possible configurations for the servers.
-The multiplicity of these possibilities makes it impossible for the Provider to guarantee the server’s serviceability or compatibility for specific forms of usage.
+The multiplicity of these possibilities makes it impossible for the Provider to guarantee the product’s and service’s serviceability or compatibility for specific forms of usage.

 Clause 12: Data protection

-(1) The Provider renders its services in compliance with EU Regulation 2016/679 (General Data Protection Regulation), the Bundesdatenschutzgesetz (BDSG, German Federal Data Protection Act), the data-protection laws of the German Länder as well as the Telemediengesetz (TMG, German Telemedia Act).
+(1) The Provider renders its services in compliance with EU Regulation 2016/679 (General Data Protection Regulation), the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG), the data-protection laws of the German Federal States as well as the German Telemedia Act (Telemediengesetz, TMG) and the German Telecommuniations-Telemedia-Data-Protection Act (Telekommunikations-Telemedien-Datenschutz-Gesetz, TTDSG).

 (3) Insofar as the customer also wishes to process personal data in conjunction with the services of the Provider, the customer will remain the sole “controller” within the meaning of data-protection law.
 The Provider will process the personal data as a “processor” acting for a controller within the meaning of Article 28 of the General Data Protection Regulation (GDPR), insofar as an agreement on data processing on behalf a controller is concluded.
 The customer is hereby advised that the Provider essentially has no way of determining whether or not the customer is even processing the personal data of third parties, or which categories of personal data of data subjects, if any, are being processed, or the manner or purpose of such processing.
 Thus, the customer is under obligation to give the Provider the required information regarding such data processing.
 The Provider will offer the customer the opportunity, via the customer portal, to conclude an “agreement on data processing on behalf of a controller,” if appropriate supplemented by EU Standard Contractual Clauses, if the server location selected is in a state that is not a member of the European Union.
 So long as the customer has not sent the Provider, via the customer portal, an “agreement on data processing on behalf of a controller” containing the necessary information, the Provider will assume that the customer is not processing any third-party personal data in conjunction with the Provider’s services.
 In such case, the Provider will not take any measures on the basis of data protection law.